GIVE A FAQ

 Are there any local ski areas worth checking out while I’m in the area?

 Yes!
-Try Whitewater (20 minutes) or Red Mountain (1 hour) from Nelson.
+Try Whitewater Mountain Resort (20 minutes) or Red Mountain (1 hour) from Nelson.